Abayomi Mighty: Career and politics

 Abayomi is Nigeria youth ambassador to the United Nations.
-He is currently the National Youth Leader of the Nigerian Intervention Movement (NIM) lead by Olisa Agbakoba which has now formed Political alliance with People's Trust (PT) and he is also a member of the National Steering Committee of the Coalition of United Political Parties (CUPP).
+He is currently the National Youth Leader of the Nigerian Intervention Movement (NIM) led by Olisa Agbakoba which has now formed Political alliance with People's Trust (PT) and he is also a member of the National Steering Committee of the Coalition of United Political Parties (CUPP).

 Awards

-Global New Leader for Tomorrow Award by Crans Montana Forum, Monaco.
+Global New Leader for Tomorrow Award by Crans Montana Forum, Monaco and Yessiey Awards.